 WEDNESDAY, JUNE 7, 2017

 In today’s competitive market, protests are an inevitable feature of most procurements.
 Accordingly, understanding the complex web of regulations and requirements relating to asserting and defending protests is critical to becoming a successful government contractor.
 In this webinar, we walked attendees through the who, what, when, where, why and how of filing a bid protest.
 Attendees learned how to use debriefings and protests as an affirmative tool to get the contracts you want, as well as strategies for maximizing your chances for a positive outcome.
 We also covered how to defend against bid protests brought by their competitors.

 SIZE AND STATUS PROTESTS, AND SIZE/ELIGIBILITY INVESTIGATIONS:

 Many small business set-aside procurements ultimately end up involving not only bid protests but size or status protests.
 If not properly dealt with, these protests have disastrous consequences: they can result in a contractor’s loss of the contract, as well as its eligibility to compete for other set aside contracts.
-In this webinar, we will cover the differences between types of protests, common pitfalls (including affiliation, conditional ownership, and conditional control) that can form the basis of a protest, and how to protect yourself and defend against these protests.
-Agency-initiated size/status investigations will also be discussed.
+In this webinar, we covered the differences between types of protests, common pitfalls (including affiliation, conditional ownership, and conditional control) that can form the basis of a protest, and how to protect yourself and defend against these protests.
+Agency-initiated size/status investigations was also discussed.